 Length and Time Phasing of Assistance

 Funds are apportioned annually to the States.
-Amounts apportioned are available for obligation by the State designated agency for a period of three years (two years following the close of the fiscal year for which sums are apportioned) and amounts remaining unobligated at the end of such period shall be apportioned among the States for the succeeding fiscal year.
+Sums apportioned are available for obligation by the State designated agency for a period of 2 years following the close of the fiscal year for which sums are apportioned, and amounts remaining unobligated at the end of such period shall be apportioned among the States for the succeeding fiscal year.
 States usually fund local recipients on an annual cycle.
-Method of awarding/releasing assistance: lump sum.
-Method of awarding/releasing assistance: lump sum.

 Post Assistance Requirements